pyrsia/pyrsia.github.io/docs/developer/things-to-know.md

 Chairs provide additional project management support, distribute issues to beginners, and manage meetings and recordings.
 Chairs must attend most meetings and help new contributors be successful.

 We encourage you to participate at the level of your choice.

-## Understand Submittal Reviews

-All submissions, from code to content, will require a review.
-Where possible, GitHub pull requests will be used for this purpose.
-Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.